linuxserver/docker-lychee/README.md

 upload_max_filesize = 500M
 ```

 After making these changes, you'll need to restart the Docker container for the changes to take effect.
-Here's how to do it:

 **Please note that these changes might have implications on your server's performance, depending on its available resources.
 Thus, it's recommended to modify these settings with caution.**